liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-can.md

 -  Indeed, by standing on tiptoe I `could` catch a glimpse of some of the peaks of the still bluer and more distant mountain ranges in the northwest, those true-blue coins from heaven’s own mint, and also of some portion of the village —— walden

 -  But in other directions, even from this point, I `could` not see over or beyond the woods which surrounded me —— walden

+-  Can't drink in the middle of the day —— the heart of the matter

+- " "I can see from here, Mr —— the heart of the matter